 Fannish 50 Theme:

-Why I picked this character (click on the arrow to read)
+Why I picked this TV show (click on the arrow to read)

 My Fannish 50 Challenge•